wagnerwave/Steven/README.md

 # Warning !

-Steven is a bot for learning and try to do something with the big world of trading, but actually, he is not very "stonks".
+Steven is a bot for learning and try to do something in the big world of trading, but actually, he is not very "stonks".